 Specifically, NSF/ANSI 53-2021 establishes minimum requirements for materials, design and construction, and performance of drinking water treatment systems designed to reduce specific health-related contaminants in public or private water supplies.
 These systems, point-of-use (POU) and point-of-entry (POE), reduce substances considered established or potential health hazards, whether chemical or particulate in nature.
 This includes radon, asbestos, Cryptosporidium oocysts, and inorganic volatile chemicals, among numerous other contaminants listed in tables in the standard.

 NSF/ANSI 53-2021 applies to systems can be used to treat all or part of the portable water at the inlet to a residential facility or a bottled water production facility, and the standard includes the materials and components of these systems.

 The standard also includes product literature and labeling information.

-Compared to the previous edition released in 2019, NSF/ANSI 53-2020 has undergone the following changes of note:
+Compared to the previous edition from 2020, NSF/ANSI 53-2021 has undergone the following changes of note:

 - A new statement was added for conditioning and conditioning volumes for microcystin reduction claims.